ideonate/jhsingle-native-proxy/README.md

 {origin_host} in the command argument will be replaced with the first 'host' seen in any request to the jhsingle-native-proxy server.

 ## Changelog

+### v0.3.0 released 17 June 2020

+- presentation_path can be provided as a command line argument to become a substitution variable.
+- presentation_basename and presentation_dirname are also available when presentation_path is supplied.

 ### v0.2.0 released 11 June 2020